nodeschool/international-day/enrollment-scraper/README.md

 ## How to run it?

 1. `npm install`
-2. `npm run scrape -- YOUR-GOOGLE-MAPS-API-KEY`
+2. `npm run scrape -- YOUR-GOOGLE-MAPS-API-KEY YOUR-GITHUB-KEY`

 ## Contributors